netlify/binrc/README.md

 ## Usage

-There are two main subcommands, `install` and `exec`.
-By default, Binrc executes `install` if there is no subcommand specified.
+There is a main subcommand, `install`.

 ### install subcommand